Shonda Rhimes's Netflix Show Has a New Trailer (& It’s Even More Scandalous than We Expected)

 From Grey's Anatomy and Scandal to How to Get Away With Murder, it's no secret that Shonda Rhimes is a genius when it comes to good, quality drama.
 It's why fans collectively lost their cool when the news got out about her multi-million-dollar deal with Netflix.
 And now, as part of her brand-new line-up of over eight (yes, eight) shows, she's gifting us with the new period drama series, Bridgerton.

-We've already got first-look pics and a release date, but what is the show about?
-Who's in it?
-And is there a trailer?
+We've already got a new trailer and a release date, but what is the show about?
+And who's in it?
 Read on for more details.

 1. What is 'Bridgerton' about?